-While we are on the topic of money, lets talk about investment property and buying a home to rent out.
+While we are on the topic of money, let us talk about investment property and buying a home to rent out.
 A unit or freestanding home within an estate will firstly increase in value more than a home within a residential suburb, due to the fact that your rental pool then also increases as expats are only approved to rent from a house/ unit within a secure estate.
 As a result of this, you can include corporate rental opportunities to your marketing outflow.

-Let’s talk more about the benefits of a HOA in the mix of things.
+Let’s talk more about the benefits of an HOA in the mix of things.
 In an HOA you have a group of residents with a common goal and a vested interest in running the estate.
-The importance of this, and the value it creates for your investment cannot be understated.
+The importance of this and the value it creates for your investment cannot be understated.
 Additionally, the developer of the estate remains on the board of the HOA and keeps the development side of things in check.
-In short you have residents in control and making decisions, and you have a professional team running the estate and making sure the estate is a well-run one.
+In short, you have residents in control and making decisions, and you have a professional team running the estate and making sure the estate is a well-run one.
 You cannot quantify the benefit to your property value that this brings!
 Compared to a street that is maintained (or not) by the Government, an estate is a far easier option for any potential homeowner.
-Most residents in suburbs will be forced to maintain their pavements themselves, which is both costly and time consuming.
+Most residents in the suburbs will be forced to maintain their pavements themselves, which is both costly and time-consuming.
 Furthermore, if this is not done, or not done properly, it will have a negative effect on the property’s value.

 Suburban living requires that you create your lifestyle within your boundary walls.
-Despite the fact that the stand might be big enough to have its own tennis court, and large play area, the other facilities and amenities are then sourced by means of the local gym or sports centres most of which would require a car ride in order to get there, they are not free, and you also lose the community aspect of living within an estate, meaning you don’t benefit from major community events, and you have a lesser chance of knowing your neighbours.
+Despite the fact that the stand might be big enough to have its own tennis court, and large play area, the other facilities and amenities are then sourced by means of the local gym or sports centers most of which would require a car ride in order to get there, they are not free, and you also lose the community aspect of living within an estate, meaning you don’t benefit from major community events, and you have a lesser chance of knowing your neighbours.

 In an estate, living outside of your home takes the form of parks, trails, clubhouses and sports facilities all of which are safe, and within walking distance.
 The lifestyle is generally more geared towards the active outdoors side of life and is for those that value ease of entertainment, outdoor life and exercise.